 - Top 50 Tech Leader, InterCon, 2019

 - Dean’s Award for Impact, 2018

 - Dean’s Award for Excellence in Research, 2016

-- Gladys and Henry Crown Award for Faculty Excellence, MBA Class of 2015
+- Gladys and Henry Crown Award for Faculty Excellence, MBA Classes of 2015 and 2019

 - Stanley Fuchs Award, MBA Class of 2015